LibreCAD/docs/guides/blocks.rst

    - Blocks inserted from the **Block List**:

       #.
-Each block can be placed at a different locations, scale, rotation angle, and in addition, can be placed in an array.
+Each block can be placed at a different locations, scale, rotation angle, and/or can be placed in an array.
       #.
-Blocks inserted from the same instance of a block in the **Block List** multiple times are linked.  **Changes to one inserted block will be reflected in all instances of that block.**
+Blocks inserted from the same block in the **Block List** is called an *instance*.
+If a block is inserted from the same block multiple times the *instances*  of the block are linked.  **Changes to one instance of the block will be reflected in all instances of that block.**

    - Blocks inserted from the **Library Browser**: